nandorojo/expo-next-react-navigation/README.md

 ### `navigate`

-Only argument is a dictionary with these values
+Only argument is a dictionary with these values.
+Unlike `react-navigation`, this doesn't currently support a string as argument.

 - `routeName`: string, required
 - `params`: optional dictionary